zsolt-nagy/random-songs/README.md

 ## Notes

 - `innerHTML` was used in the code to simplify markup generation.
 The unsafe nature of `innerHTML` does not pose a real threat in this application for learning purposes.
-In the unlikely case the API was hacked, we'll add defenses on client-side so that we don't render external malicious content.
+In the unlikely case the API was hacked, we'll add defenses on client-side so that we don't render external malicious content (source: https://www.dhairyashah.dev/posts/why-innerhtml-is-a-bad-idea-and-how-to-avoid-it/).

 ## Sources